Hulkamania had run its course, and Vince McMahon was on the hunt for a new hero who could defy all odds. Cue: Lex Luger and the Lex Express.

 Seemingly, the “Hulkamania” bubble and format of one massive star carrying the company had finally burst.

-Meanwhile, down south in WCW, an upper-mid-card/semi-main event talent known for his great look sought new inspiration.
-A decorated champion for the NWA and Jim Crockett Promotions, Lex Luger worked to get his release from WCW in early 1992 with a view of joining Vince McMahon in Connecticut.
+Meanwhile, down south in WCW, a wrestler known for his great look sought new inspiration.
+A decorated champion for the NWA and Jim Crockett Promotions, WCW World Heavyweight Champion Lex Luger worked to get his release from WCW in early 1992 with a view of joining Vince McMahon in Connecticut.

-However, Luger was not moving north to Titan Towers to wrestle, but rather be a part of McMahon’s new venture: a bodybuilding promotion, the WBF (World Bodybuilding Federation).
+After dropping the championship to Sting, Luger got his release.
+However, he was not moving north to Titan Towers to wrestle, but rather be a part of McMahon’s new venture: a bodybuilding promotion, the WBF (World Bodybuilding Federation).
 Vince McMahon was putting out a regular TV show and building towards the first WBF pay-per-view event.

 Lex, as one of the hosts of the show, was looking to be a significant part of this.
 That was until he suffered an unfortunate injury in a motorcycle crash.
 By the time Luger was ready to return, the WBF had already closed its doors, making huge losses and going out of business.